Computer Science and Creative Technology graduate destinations

 - Software Development

-Some graduates go on to study subjects such as computer security, software engineering, information management, robotics, advanced games technology, advanced technologies, management, and teacher training, usually to teach at a secondary level.
+Some graduates go on to study subjects such as cyber security, artificial intelligence, information technology, data science, information management, robotics, commercial games development, advanced technologies and teacher training.

 Recognised by industry

 To make sure that our students' degrees will equip them with the right knowledge and skills for work, we seek accreditation by professional bodies for many of our courses.
 This means they will leave with industry-relevant qualifications and exemptions from professional body examinations in many cases.

 See more information about UWE Bristol's excellent university rankings and reputation.